 Siniat products are manufactured by Etex Australia, part of the global Etex Group.
-Etex Australia manufactures plasterboard, compounds and light weight metal systems in Australia and distributes products to the building industry through a network which includes independent distributors and company owned stores.
+Etex Australia manufactures plasterboard, compounds and light weight metal systems in Australia and distributes products to the building industry through a franchise and distribution network.
 Our manufacturing plants operate under systems which are certified to ISO 14001 Environmental, ISO 45001 Health and Safety and ISO 9001 Quality Management Standards.